awsdocs/amazon-opensearch-service-developer-guide/doc_source/handling-errors.md

 + Avoid aggregating on text fields, or change the [mapping type](https://opensearch.org/docs/latest/opensearch/mappings/#dynamic-mapping) for your indexes to `keyword`\.
 + Optimize search and indexing requests by [choosing the correct number of shards](sizing-domains.md#bp-sharding)\.
 + Set up Index State Management \(ISM\) policies to regularly [remove unused indexes](bp.md#bp-stability-remove)\.

+## Error migrating to Multi\-AZ with Standby<a name="troubleshooting-multi-az-standby"></a>

+The following issues might occur when you migrate an existing domain to Multi\-AZ with standby\.

+### Creating an index, index template, or ISM policy during migration from domains without standby to domains with standby<a name="index"></a>

+If you create an index while migrating a domain from Multi\-AZ without Standby to with Standby, and the index template or ISM policy doesn't follow the recommended data copy guidelines, this can cause a data inconsistency and the migration may fail\.
+To avoid this situation, create the new index with a data copy count \(including both primary nodes and replicas\) that is multiple of three\.
+You can check the migratation progress using the `DescribeDomainChangeProgress` API\.
+If you encounter a replica count error, fix the error and then contact [AWS Support](https://aws.amazon.com/premiumsupport/) to retry the migration\.

+### Incorrect number of data copies<a name="data-copy"></a>

+If you don't have the right number of data copies in your domain, the migrating to Multi\-AZ with Standby will fail\.

 ## JVM OutOfMemoryError<a name="handling-errors-jvm_out_of_memory_error"></a>